 The University administration is not alone in coordinating educational efforts.
 Notre Dame students are leading some of Notre Dame's most visible efforts to address sexual assault and interpersonal violence on campus.

-Student Goverment recognizes their responsibility to peers to foster a culture that promotes active bystander intervention, speaking out against language that trivializes sexual violence, and that supports survivors in the process of healing.
-Recently, student government designed and implemented , the “One is Too Many” student engagement and conversation campaign addressed sexual violence on campus with students going door to door to educate their peers.
-Student Government recently launched “It’s On Us” a campaign aimed at sexual assault culture change, adapted from the nationally-recognized campaign of the same name.
+Student Government recognizes its responsibility to foster a culture that promotes active bystander intervention, argues against language that trivializes sexual violence, and supports survivors in their process of healing.
+Recently, Student Government designed and implemented the “One is Too Many” student engagement and educational campaign to address sexual violence on campus with students.
+Student Government also recently launched “It’s On Us,” a campaign aimed at sexual assault culture change, adapted from the nationally-recognized campaign of the same name.

 The University’s Men Against Sexual Violence group was founded on the idea that men must be role models in society and hold other men accountable for their behavior.
 For too long, rape and sexual assault have been pigeonholed as “women’s issues” when in fact men commit the vast majority of these crimes.
 MASV believes that men just hear some things better from other men.
 MASV is group of men committed to spreading our message to average men, from average men.

 Notre Dame provides sexual and discrimination harassment training for faculty and staff, and individualized department training for stakeholders across campus, including coaches, sport administrators, deans, food service workers and other employees.